Mobile phone versionWhat is this?

 ku as in 'That's cool.'

-This site contains an eclectic collection of articles we feel like publishing.
+This site was launched in 2002 and contains an eclectic collection of articles we've felt like publishing.
 More and more original articles are coming in from people all over the world.
 We're sifting through these and adding them to the site as quickly as possible.

-So bookmark this page, check back from time to time, and see what's new and what's updated.
+So bookmark the home page, check back from time to time, and see what's new and what's updated.

 Who are we?